 - 6.2.1 Permanent commissions, except the Athletes Commission. - a) Each permanent commission except the Athletes Commission is made up of ten voting members elected by the Congress. - 6.2.2 The commissions will meet within two months of their election in order to elect their President and prepare their working calendar. - A Commission's meeting is valid only when the majority of its members are present.
 These meetings may be in a physical location or virtual (via teleconference, videoconference or any other appropriate electronic means), as determined by the Executive Committee.
 They may not however take the form of a hybrid meeting (physical plus virtual). - When the meeting is held via electronic means, the identity of the participants must be verified. - Any elected member may propose as President any elected member, including himself/herself.
 If a member proposes someone other than himself/herself, written confirmation that that member agrees to be a candidate must accompany the submission of the candidature. - The candidatures shall reach the FIE Head Office no later than 00:00 hrs Lausanne time 2 calendar days before the opening of the meeting. - In case of only one candidate, that candidate is automatically elected by acclamation. - The election shall take place as near the beginning of the meeting as is feasible. - Until the new President has been elected, the meeting shall be chaired by the Executive Committee representative. - Voting is by secret ballot among the elected members being present.
 The votes will be counted by a disinterested person from outside the commission and voting may be carried out by electronic ballot.
 No proxy or advance voting is allowed. - To be elected at the first ballot a majority of the votes cast is required.
+For the purpose of Article 6.2.2., the majority of the votes cast shall mean more than 50% of all votes (including abstentions).

-If in the first round of voting no candidate receives the absolute majority of the votes cast, the candidate who received the least votes is eliminated and an additional round is organised.
+If in the first round of voting no candidate receives the majority of the votes cast, the candidate who received the least votes is eliminated and an additional round is organised.

-If during the second round an absolute majority of votes is not obtained by a candidate, the candidate who received the least votes is eliminated and one or several additional rounds are organised until one candidate obtains a majority of votes or until only two candidates remain.
+If during the second round no candidate receives the majority of the votes cast, the candidate who received the least votes is eliminated and one or several additional rounds are organised until one candidate obtains the majority of votes cast or until only two candidates remain.

-In this case, the candidate who receives the most votes at the following round is elected.
+In this last case, the candidate who receives the most votes at the following round is elected.